 A player who has no card that can be played must pass, which may be done by knocking on the table.
 The turn passes to the next player.
 Note that it is illegal to pass when holding a card that could have been played.

 A player who has only one card remaining in hand must warn the other players immediately after playing their second to last card.

 As soon as a player plays their last card to the layout, their team wins the hand.
 The play ends immediately and the winning team scores as follows.

 - For each Ace remaining in the hands of the losing team: 20 points.

 - For each King, Queen and Jack remaining in the hands of the losing team: 10 points.

 - If the winner ended the play by playing a 7 as their last card: 200 points.

-If any player announced 'double', the above scores are doubled: 40 for an Ace, 20 for a court card, 400 for ending with a 7.
+If any player announced 'double', the above scores are doubled: 40 for an Ace, 20 for a picture card (K, Q, J), 400 for ending with a 7.